inoxlang/inox/QUESTIONS.md

 **<summary>Why are contributors required to sign a Contributor Licensing Agreement ?</summary>**

 The [CLA](./CLA.md) is present to protect me and the project from legal issues.\
-By signing the CLA you do **NOT GRANT** me the right to include any significant contributions in any relicensing of the project.
+By signing the CLA you do **NOT GRANT** me the right to include any significant contribution in any relicensing of the project.

 **Definition of CLA**: https://yahoo.github.io/oss-guide/docs/resources/what-is-cla.html